zzzprojects/learn-orm/tutorials/ef-core-providers/sql-server/getting-started.md

 }
 ```

 There's a one-to-many relationship between `Author` and `Book` entities.
-In other words, an author can write any number of books, and a book can be written by only one author.
+In other words, an author can write any number of books, and only one author can write a book.

 ## Create Database Context